MD-CWI/afivo-streamer/documentation/simulation_options.md

 Options can be of type integer, real, logical or string.
 Some options are arrays, and they can also have a variable length.

+In the source code, parameters are usually added with the `CFG_add_get` method, with the following syntax:

+    call CFG_add_get(cfg, name, variable, description)

+For example, for the `end_time` variable, which is internally stored as `ST_end_time`:

+    real(dp) :: ST_end_time = 10e-9_dp
+    ...
+    call CFG_add_get(cfg, "end_time", ST_end_time, "The desired endtime (s) of the simulation")

+If the user does not set `end_time`, then it will retain its default value.

+# Passing configuration files via the command line

+One or more configuration files can be specified when running a simulation:

+    ./streamer file_1.cfg file_2.cfg ...

+Options from later files will override those from earlier files.

+# Setting variables from the command line

+Individual options can be specified via the command line:

+    ./streamer file_1.cfg -var=value

+If necessary, you can use quotes to specify for example an array:

+    ./streamer file_1.cfg -var="a b c"

 # Examples of a few important options